 Everyone procrastinates on occasion, but a full 20 percent of the U.S. population puts off today what they can do tomorrow on a regular or chronic basis, according to a study on the topic.
+And most of the people ask themselves how to fight procrastination?
 Procrastinating leads to everything from filing your taxes late to walking into the movie theater when the show has already started, from that knowing glance from your boss who is still waiting for the numbers you promised to that angry look from your friend who is tired of always waiting for you to show.
-It can lead to strained relationships at work and at home, and can be incredibly frustrating to all parties.
+It can lead to strained relationships at work and at home and can be incredibly frustrating to all parties.
 When you procrastinate, you also likely spend more sleepless nights – either finishing up a big project that is overdue or worrying about the weight of your to-do list.

 If you find that you are procrastinating more than before or struggling to accomplish even small goals, these 8 tips can help take the word “procrastinate” out of your vocabulary: